Peptidoglycan recognition protein: Functions in mammals

 PGLYRP3 and PGLYRP4 are anti-inflammatory and protect mice from atopic dermatitis and PGLYRP4 also protects mice from Bordetella pertussis-induced airway inflammation.
 PGLYRP2 is anti-inflammatory and protects mice from experimentally-induced psoriasis-like inflammation and Salmonella enterica-induced intestinal inflammation.
-But some PGRPs have opposite effects: PGLYRP2 has also pro-inflammatory effects, as it promotes the development of experimental arthritis, bacterially-induced keratitis, and inflammation in S. pneumoniae lung infection in mice.
-PGLYRP1 is pro-inflammatory and promotes experimentally-induced asthma and skin inflammation in mice, and this pro-inflammatory effect on asthma depends on the PGLYRP1-regulated intestinal microbiome.

-PGLYRP1 also promotes wound healing in experimentally-induced keratitis in mice [64], whereas PGLYRP2 regulates motor activity and anxiety-dependent behavior in mice.
+But PGLYRP2 has also pro-inflammatory effects, as it promotes the development of experimental arthritis, bacterially-induced keratitis, and inflammation in S. pneumoniae lung infection in mice.
+PGLYRP2 also regulates motor activity and anxiety-dependent behavior in mice.

+PGLYRP1 is pro-inflammatory and promotes experimentally-induced asthma, skin inflammation, and experimental autoimmune encephalomyelitis (EAE), neuroinflammation, and tumor formation and metastasis in mice.
+The pro-inflammatory effect in asthma depends on the PGLYRP1-regulated intestinal microbiome, whereas in EAE, it depends on the expression of PGLYRP1 in monocytes, macrophages, and neutrophils.
+PGLYRP1 also has anti-inflammatory effects, as it inhibits the activation of cytotoxic anti-tumor CD8+ T cells and its deletion leads to decreased tumor growth in mice.
+Mice lacking PGLYRP1 infected with B. burgdorferi show signs of immune dysregulation, which results in Th1 cytokine response and impairment of antibody response to B. burgdorferi.
+PGLYRP1 also promotes wound healing in experimentally-induced keratitis in mice.

 Some mammalian PGRPs can also function as host receptor agonists or antagonists.
 Human PGLYRP1 complexed with peptidoglycan or multimerized binds to and stimulates TREM-1 (triggering receptor expressed on myeloid cells-1), a receptor present on neutrophils, monocytes and macrophages that induces production of pro-inflammatory cytokines.

+In mouse macrophages, intracellular PGLYRP1 complexes with its ligand (N-acetylglucosamine N-acetylmuramic tripeptide) and with NOD2 (nucleotide-binding oligomerization domain-containing protein 2) and GEF-H1 (guanine nucleotide exchange factor).
+This initiates signaling cascade that results in expression of immune regulators that protect tissues, such as intestinal mucosa, from excessive inflammation.

 Human and mouse PGLYRP1 (Tag7) bind heat shock protein 70 (Hsp70) in solution and PGLYRP1-Hsp70 complexes are also secreted by cytotoxic lymphocytes, and these complexes are cytotoxic for tumor cells.
 This cytotoxicity is antagonized by metastasin (S100A4) and heat shock-binding protein HspBP1.
 PGLYRP1-Hsp70 complexes bind to the TNFR1 (tumor necrosis factor receptor-1, which is a death receptor) and induce a cytotoxic effect via apoptosis and necroptosis.
 This cytotoxicity is associated with permeabilization of lysosomes and mitochondria.
 By contrast, free PGLYRP1 acts as a TNFR1 antagonist by binding to TNFR1 and inhibiting its activation by PGLYRP1-Hsp70 complexes.
-A peptide from human PGLYRP1 (amino acids 163-175) also inhibits the cytotoxic effects of TNF-α and PGLYRP1-Hsp70 complexes.
+Some peptides from human PGLYRP1 potentiate and some inhibit the cytotoxic effects of TNF-α and PGLYRP1-Hsp70 complexes and inhibit cytokine production in human peripheral blood mononuclear cells.
+The inhibitory peptides also decrease inflammatory responses in a mouse model of acute lung injury and in the complete Freund's adjuvant-induced arthritis in mice.